Entanglement propagation in thermalization of an isolated quantum system: Mutual information

 \section{Mutual information}

-We demonstrate that propagation of entanglement can be also detected by measuring mutual information that quantifies bipartite correlation \cite{zeng19}.
+We demonstrate that propagation of entanglement can be also detected by measuring mutual information that quantifies bipartite correlation \cite{iyoda18, zeng19}.
 The mutual information between the attached spin and the subsystem R is given as $I(0|R)=S_0+S_R-S_{0R}$, where $S_0$, $S_R$, and $S_{0R}$ denote entanglement entropy for the attached spin, the subsystem R with length $d$, and their joint system, respectively.
-It is expected that $I(0|R)$ becomes finite when entanglement spreading from the left end gets to the subsystem R at $t_{\rm diff}$.
-The time-evolution of the mutual information in Fig.~\ref{figvelchaos} (II) indeed shows $t_{\rm MI}\simeq t_{\rm diff}$, where $t_{\rm MI}$ is the moment at which $I(0|R)$ starts to increase from zero.
-The propagation speed of correlation evaluated by mutual information $v_{\rm MI}= 2.0$ agrees well with $v_{\rm CI}=2.0$ as shown in Fig.~\ref{figtransvel} (I).
+It is expected that $I(0|R)$ becomes finite when entanglement spreading from the left end gets to the subsystem R at $t_{\rm MI}$.
+Here we define $t_{\rm MI}$ to be the time at which $I(0|R)$ exceeds the threshold $|I(0|R)|>10^{-7}$. $t_{\rm MI}$ should coincide with $t_{\rm diff}$ since both characterize the propagation of entanglement traveling from the edge.
+It should be noted that the time scale $t^\ast$ is not detectable in the analysis of mutual information in the case of $t^\ast < t_{\rm MI} \simeq t_{\rm diff}$, since mutual information becomes finite after $t_{\rm MI}$ and thus the behavior of the mutual information before $t_{\rm MI}$ is invisible.